HL7/FHIRPath/spec/fluentpath.md

 ### 5.7 Utility functions

-#### memberOf(valueset : string) : boolean
-If the input collection contains a single string item, it is taken to be a code and valueset membership is tested against the valueset passed as the argument.
-The `valueset` argument is a uri used to resolve to a valueset.

 #### trace(name : string) : collection
 Add a string representation of the input collection to the diagnostic log, using the parameter `name` as the name in the log.
 This log should be made available to the user in some appropriate fashion.
 Does not change the input, so returns the input collection as output.